fuku77/suna/README.md

 You should see some new files & folders inside `root`.
 You can take a look at the files to make sure it generated correctly.
 <br>
-Now you can change the `root` directory to where you want to host your web server by using `--output DIR` or by editing `config`
+You can change the `root` directory to where you want to host your web server by using `--output DIR` or by editing `config`

 # ⚙ Configuration